daisyworld1/Data-Science-Projects-in-R/Airbnb_new_users_v2.md

 ### Time - Global

-We have wwo important time-related attributes - timestamp\_first\_active and date\_first\_booking.
+We have two important time-related attributes - timestamp\_first\_active and date\_first\_booking.
 We are not considering date\_account\_created because this is the same date as timestamp\_first\_active.
 I created a column time\_diff to show the number of days for a user to make the first reservation after the date they are first active on Airbnb.
 You’ll find that more than 50% make their first booking in the first three days.

 ``` r
 train3 <- train %>% filter(time_diff >= 0)